tradytics/eiten/README.md

   <img width="325" src="figures/normal-512x512.png">
 </p>

-# eiten
+# Eiten - Algorithmic Investing Strategies for Everyone
-Algorithmic Investing Strategies for Everyone
+Eiten is an open source toolkit by Tradytics that implements various statistical and algorithmic investing strategies such as Eigen Portfolios, Minimum Variance Portfolios, Maximum Sharpe Portfolios, and Genetic Algorithms based Portfolios.